 The view may have had something to do with it. . .

-Overlooking the Pacific Ocean and well groomed resort beaches, The CanoeHouse is a special place to take in breathtaking views with a glass of wine and a delicious, gourmet meal.
+Overlooking the Pacific Ocean and well groomed resort beaches, The CanoeHouse is a special place to experience sophisticated Hawaiian Cuisine.
+Take in breathtaking views with a glass of wine and a delicious, gourmet meal.

 While the entrees are incredible, I want to highlight the appetizers my group shared.
 They are absolutely beautiful works of art and bursts of flavor.
 Chef de Cuisine Allen Hess is a skilled master of creating flavor combinations that are unique and that allow the main ingredient of each dish to shine.